Kenya / Tanzania Vacations

 12 Days / 11 Nights

-This once in a lifetime trip combining the best of Kenya & Tanzania is a truly unrivalled cultural adventure that offers so much more beyond that of your regular safari.
+Join Austin Adventures on this once in a lifetime trip combining the best of Kenya & Tanzania, a truly unrivaled cultural adventure that offers so much more beyond that of your regular safari.
 On this twelve-day adventure through the grasslands of Tanzania and Kenya, you’ll explore national parks, game reserves, and conservation areas by day while staying at comfortably outfitted safari lodges and camps by night.
-Search for the “big five” in six incredible wildlife areas: Lake Nakuru, Masai Mara, Serengeti, Ngorongoro Crater, Tarangire, and Amboseli.
+Search for the “big five” in five incredible wildlife areas: Lake Nakuru, Masai Mara, Serengeti, Ngorongoro Crater, and Amboseli.
 Witness the abundant wildlife and epic beauty of East Africa alongside expert naturalists.
 With endless plains teeming with wildlife, you won’t want to blink – or put your camera down!

 - Be greeted at the airport in African style—with wet towels and champagne served in traditional African gourds.